-The WB169-SI2 module can be used either for remote reading of two consumption meters with pulse output, or for transfer of alarm messages from two two-state sensors.
+The WB169-SI4 module can be used either for remote reading up to four consumption meters with pulse output, or for transfer of alarm messages from up to four two-state sensors.
 It is possible to combine both type of usage.

-When using for remote reading of consumption meters (water meters, gas-meters, electro-meters...), up to two meters with standard pulse ("SI") output can be connected to the module.
+When using for remote reading of consumption meters (water meters, gasmeters, electro-meters...), up to four meters with standard pulse ("SI") output can be connected to the module.
 The meters can be of different kind, with different quantities and units and with different conversion rates.
 The module continuously registers incoming pulses (generated by meters) into its internal counters, with using of preconfigured multipliers/divisors converts current status of each counter into the required output units (m3, kWh, MJ...) and broadcasts info-messages with current statuses of all connected meters as Wireless M-BUS "User Data" messages.

-When using for remote monitoring of sensor statuses (door contacts, flood detectors, fire detectors, electronic seals..), up to two two-state sensors with "off/on" ("0/1") outputs can be connected to the module.
+When using for remote monitoring of sensor statuses (door contacts, flood detectors, fire detectors, electronic seals..), up to four two-state sensors with "off/on" ("0/1") outputs can be connected to the module.
 The sensors can be of different kind, with different type of output and different logic of signaling.
 The module continuously monitors status of each sensor and records all its changes.
 If the counter is switched into alarm mode, the module immediately transmits alarm messages according to preselected rule.
-The module regularly broadcasts in each info-message the number of "0-to-1" transitions, as well as current sensor status ("0" or "1").
-If the counter is switched into the alarm mode, the module sends "Alarm from meter" message immediately at the change of sensor status.
+The module can regularly broadcast in each "User Data" info-message either number of "0-to-1" transitions, or current sensor status ("0" or "1").
+If the counter is switched into the alarm mode, the module sends extra "User Data" message immediately at the change of sensor status.

-Each regular information message contains module identification, values of both counters, actual statuses of all connected sensors in alarm mode and operational entries from embedded sensors (battery voltage, processor temperature).
-Each alarm message contains only module identification and information about the actual status of that port, on which the status was changed.
-Detailed information about the content and format of information and alarm messages can be found in paragraph 3.3.
+Each regular information message contains following entries:

+- module identification - last values of all four counters at the moment of message sending - actual statuses of all connected sensors in alarm mode (at the moment of message sending) - operational entries from embedded sensors (battery voltage, processor temperature...) ...)

+Each alarm message contains only WMBUS header with module identification and information about the actual status of that port, on which the status was changed.

+Detailed information about the content and format of information and alarm messages can be found in paragraph 3.7.
 Information and alarm messages are transmitted either in open mode (without encryption), or encrypted by AES-128 encryption key.
 The messages are transmitted on the 169.4 MHz frequency with data rate from 2.4 kbps to 19.2 kbps (according to used frequency channel).
 Messages can be received either by WB169-RFE communication gateway (WMBUS Ethernet GateWay produced by SOFTLINK), or any other "Master" device that complies with the Wireless M-BUS EN 13757-3 / EN 13757-4 standard for 169 MHz frequency band.
-Principle of data transfer from the WB169-SI2 module for both kinds of solutions is depicted in the figure 1.